 As you can see, the component now receives the heading level (e.g. ‘h1’) in props and dynamically creates the correct heading element to render in the TopicCard.
 Note in the example above that ’Title’ is title-cased - this is essential otherwise React will not recognise it as a DOM element.

 Final tweaks and considerations

 While dynamically creating DOM elements based on props like this is very powerful, it could also yield some unwanted behaviour if the expected prop types aren’t passed in.
 I’d recommend when using this approach also making sure you complete some kind of props validation before attempting to create the Title element.
-There’s a variety of ways to achieve this, but a very simple implementation could be:
+There’s a variety of ways to achieve this, but a very minimal implementation could be: